spotlesstofu/podman-cri/extension/README.md

 ## Install

-On Podman Desktop:
+1. Open Podman Desktop.

-1. Open the Extensions tab.
+1. Go to the Extensions tab.
 1. Push "Install custom".
 1. Fill in the "OCI image" field with the following:
     ```
     quay.io/spotlesstofu/peer-pods-extension
     ```
+1. Wait for the extension to install.
+1. Populate the Preferences.
+1. Run the Onboarding.

 ## Development